 CBD Safety: How To Use CBD Properly & SafelyLintonCBD

-Medicinal cannabis is by no means a new phenomenon.
+CBD Safety Medicinal cannabis is by no means a new phenomenon.
 On the contrary, the cannabis plant has been used as a form of pain relief for thousands of years.
-However, it has only been within the past decade that modern consumers, and indeed some medical professionals, have begun to recognise its possible benefits – particularly in the form of CBD.
+However, it has only been within the past decade that modern consumers, and indeed some medical professionals, have begun to recognize its possible benefits – particularly in the form of CBD.
 Consumers have an abundance of choice when it comes to CBD products: oils, creams, salves, edibles, vapes and more are available.

 Yet, despite their enthusiasm, many consumers remain in the dark about what CBD is, how it is related to cannabis, or what it actually does.
 Medical cannabis products contain various compounds and abbreviations, which can create confusion as to what goes into medicinal cannabis products.
 With such jargon overwhelming many consumers, it’s no wonder that there are certain misconceptions surrounding the market, particularly when it comes to safety and legality.
 So, is CBD safe?
-How do you sue it properly?
+How do you use it properly?
 Learn all you need to know here.

-CBD Explained: CBD, short for cannabidiol, is a chemical compound found in the Cannabis Sativa plant, of which Hemp is a variety.
+Short for cannabidiol, is a chemical compound found in the Cannabis Sativa plant, of which Hemp is a variety.
 CBD is a type of cannabinoid, of which there are many found in Cannabis Sativa.
 CBD is non-psychoactive, which means it won’t get you high.
 The compound that causes the high from cannabis, THC, is only found in trace amounts in hemp.
 CBD is legal, unlike THC, which is a controlled substance and illegal in many countries.

-CBD products vary widely; the most common forms are oils, sprays and vapes.
+CBD products vary widely; the most common forms are oils, sprays, and vapes.
 It’s also available as a topical cream or muscle balm.